 - User data; or entity data, which describes the main user traits and context

 - Event/Behavioural/Interaction data; perhaps most accurately described as event data, which describes how a user interactions with a business and its various channels, whether that be a product, service, or something else

 Besides these two main categories, customer data may also be third-party customer data.
 This concerns customer interaction outside of the business or brand’s channels, e.g. their interactions with external media and communication channels or possibly even offline data.

-User or entity data revolves around what is known as personally identifiable information (PII).
+User or entity data, in this context, revolves around what is known as personally identifiable information (PII).

 Entity data is a broad term, but in this case, the entity is the user.
 Customer entity data includes names, phone numbers, email addresses and domestic addresses, age, nationality, gender and preferences as indicated via a business’s products or services.

 User data can provide a complete identity of somebody, or there may be enough pieces of data that can be linked together.
-Data such as job details, ethnicity, location, gender, etc, can be used to resolve the identity of an individual.
+Data such as job details, profession, location, gender, etc, can be used to resolve the identity of an individual.
 This is called identity resolution and can be either probabilistic or deterministic.